 The Jerusalem Talmud, ed. and trans.
 H.W.
 Guggenheimer (Berlin and Boston, Mass.: De Gruyter, 2014).

 The Babylonian Talmud, ed.
 Isidore Epstein (London: Soncino Press, 1961).
-(While all the quotations follow the Soncino Talmud, the spelling was sometimes modified.)
+(Spelling has sometimes been modified in quotations from the Soncino Talmud.)

 For other sources quoted in the book, whenever possible I used published translations (see Bibliography).
 Where no translation was available, the translations are my own.